06 July 2012

 Tracklist: 1.
 "My Darkest Light Will Shine" (4 / 5) - 2.
 "The Day the Rain Came Down" (3,5 / 5) - 3.
 "Scarlet Servants" (4 / 5) - 4.
 "I Don't Know Which Way to Turn" (3,5 / 5) - 5.
 "Primitive Painters" (5 / 5) - 6.
 "Textile Ranch" (3,5 / 5) - 7.
 "Black Ship in the Harbour" (3,5 / 5) - 8.
 "Elegance of an Only Dream" (4 / 5) - 9.
 "Serpent Shade" (4 / 5) - 10.
 "Caspian See" (3 / 5) - 11.
 "Southern State Tapestry" (3,5 / 5)

-4th studio album by Felt introduce Robin Guthrie as producer, which may be heard.
+4th studio album by Felt with the full title: Ignite the Seven Cannons and Set Sail for the Sun introduce Robin Guthrie as producer, which may be heard.
 It's a sort of transitional album, introducing a new style by the band.
 It's the last studio release for Cherry Red and the first with new bassist Marco Thomas and keyboardist Martin Duffy, who are partly responsible for a more complex style.
 Another important change is the role of Robin Guthrie, who has incorporated a more ambient and dream pop feel - not far from the sound of his own project-band Cocteau Twins.
 This stylistic change gave the album some hard reviews, basically, from people who couldn't see the benefits from Guthrie as belonging to this kind of band, however, I find that the album is one of the band's best, and it features their perhaps most legendary (or: pop-styled) single ever: "Primitive Painters" featuring Elizabeth Fraser (Cocteau Twins) on vocals.
 The whole album is cleverly produced with keyboards, guitars, lead vocal and backing vocals nicely sown together, and it's evident that the band has come along way since the sound and style of the first three albums.
-A familiar thing that is continued from their previous albums is the inclusion of instrumental tracks, which on their previous albums often seemed like strange fragments, or strange pauses, now are strong 'songs' with Duffy's Hammond organ and Deebank's electrical guitars combined, so the missing vocal is no longer a downside at all 'cause compositional complexity through verse and chorus is there.
+A familiar thing that is continued from their previous albums is the inclusion of instrumental tracks, which on their previous albums often seemed like strange fragments, or strange pauses, now are strong songs with Duffy's Hammond organ and Deebank's electrical guitars combined, so the missing vocal is no longer a downside at all 'cause compositional complexity through verse and chorus is there.

-EDIT 2019: I purchased the 2017 remaster of the album, which has been remixed by songwriter Lawrence and original recording engineer Kevin Metcalfe, and the new sound is quite phenomenal.
+EDIT 2019: I purchased the 2018 remaster of the album, which has been remixed by songwriter Lawrence and original recording engineer Kevin Metcalfe, and the new sound is quite phenomenal; however, instead of just re-issueing the album, they have ommitted "Serpent Shade", so that the album now comes with 5 tracks on each side.

 org. vinyl cover